cesun00/dev-neo/content/web/js/loader.md

 When you have a library that depends on jQuery, it's you, the client programmer's responsibility to ensure that `<script src="./jq/jquery-3.7.1.js"></script>` is placed before `<script src="./libfoo_that_depends_on_jq.js"></script>`.
 Now imagine a more complicated dependency tree.

+Worse things can happens.
+Think about circular dependency.

+## the hacks

+## the sincere browser-native support